learn-co-curriculum/python-intro-to-strings/README.md

 When programmers say "string", what they mean is text.
 When programmers say datatype, they just mean type of data.
+We can think of 'Homer Simpson' as an instance of the string datatype.

-For example, here is another datatype in Python, a number.
+Here is another datatype in Python, a number.

 ```python